remult/remult/docs/tutorials/sveltekit/crud.md

 ## Adding new tasks

 Now that we can see the list of tasks, it's time to add a few more.

-Sveltekit enables us to accomplish the task at hand in a number of ways.
-Let's investigate two methods:

-### 1. Using the "Conventional" Client-Side Method
-Adding a Task using the conventional method involves creating a form  whose Submit event is intercepted client-side (`on:submit|preventDefault={addTask}`) and handled by the `addTask` function that invokes `taskRepo.insert()`.
-Remult's `insert()` method sends a **POST** request which ultimately.
+We create a form which executes the `addTask` function that invokes `taskRepo.insert()`.
+Update your `+page.svelte` as follows:

-Using this method, we are responsible for updating the UI - clearing the input form and updating the list of tasks.

-To implement this method change your `+page.svelte` as follows:

 ```sveltekit
 // src/routes/+page.svelte